fcarrabs/Set_Orienteering_Problem/README.md

 This document is an attachment of the papers:

-1. Claudia Archetti, Francesco Carrabs, Raffaele Cerulli, [The Set Orienteering Problem](https://www.sciencedirect.com/science/article/pii/S0377221717310202), European Journal of Operational Research, Volume 267(1), pp. 264 - 272, 2018.
+1.	_C.
+Archetti, F. Carrabs, R. Cerulli_, [The Set Orienteering Problem](https://www.sciencedirect.com/science/article/pii/S0377221717310202), European Journal of Operational Research, Volume 267(1), pp. 264 - 272, 2018.

-2. Francesco Carrabs, [A Biased Random-Key Genetic Algorithm for the Set Orienteering Problem](https://www.sciencedirect.com/science/article/pii/S037722172031002X), European Journal of Operational Research, Volume 292(3), pp. 830-854, 2021.
+2.	_Francesco Carrabs_, [A Biased Random-Key Genetic Algorithm for the Set Orienteering Problem](https://www.sciencedirect.com/science/article/pii/S037722172031002X), European Journal of Operational Research, Volume 292(3), pp. 830-854, 2021.

-3. F. Laureana, C. Archetti, F. Carrabs, and R. Cerulli, A New Formulation and a Branch-and-Cut Algorithm for the Set Orienteering Problem, Submitted.
+3.	_F.
+Laureana, C. Archetti, F. Carrabs, and R. Cerulli_, A New Formulation and a Branch-and-Cut Algorithm for the Set Orienteering Problem, Submitted.

 We document the file format of the instances used in these papers.
 Files can be downloaded at http://www.dipmat2.unisa.it/people/carrabs/www/DataSet/InstancesSOP.zip or